sriram-rao/basic-db/report/project3.md

 - Feedback on the project to help improve the project. (optional)

   I felt that some of the test cases were a little pedantic (e.g. expecting two append operations on first insert into the tree).
-Maybe these could be relaxed a little, since they do not make much of a difference to the actual formation of the B+ tree and its effectiveness.
+Maybe such instances could be relaxed a little, since they do not make much of a difference to the actual formation of the B+ tree and its effectiveness.